xdlianrong208/MaskChain/MaskChain区块链/README.md

    This tool is optional and if you leave it out you can always attach to an already running `geth` instance with `geth attach`.

-### A Full node on the Ethereum test network
+### A Full node on the maskchain test network

-Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+Transitioning towards developers, if you'd like to play around with creating maskchain contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to